 This area is at the contact between the Jumasha limestone and an intrusive granodiorite, the setting where many of the mine’s deposits occur. Éxito Sur lies 1 km south of the inactive Éxito mine, where Centromin produced 258,634 tonnes averaging 63 g/t Ag, 2.87% Pb, 0.13% Cu and 9.73% Zn between mid-1991 to 1998.
 Subsequently, Minera Corona produced 277,244 tonnes averaging 63 g/t Ag, 2.14% Pb, 0.18% Cu and 12.06% Zn from 2004-2008.

 At Éxito Sur, extensive manganese mineralization occurs on the surface that has been explored by drifting and drilling only to shallow depths.
 The manganese mineralization is inferred to indicate massive polymetallic mineralization at depth.
-The current programme will include deeper holes to test this concept.
+Future drilling will include deeper holes to test this concept.

 This fault is a major regional fault that trends NNW-SSE for several kilometers and is a major ore-controlling fault in the Yauricocha mine.
 Exploration along the fault to the southeast of the mine is designed to test this portion of the fault for additional deposits.
 The primary targets are dilational areas along the fault, similar to the mineralized areas in the Central Mine Area.

-These early stage targets have no prior exploration work however, ancient workings are known and the the Company believes there is potential for mineralization.
-The targets are replacement polymetallic mineralization at the contacts of granodiorite with limestone of the Jumasha Formation and intercalated limestone, arenites and lutites of the Oyon/Chimu Formation.
+These early-stage targets have no prior exploration work; however, ancient workings are known and the Company believes there is potential for mineralization.
+The targets are replacement-style polymetallic mineralization at the contacts of granodiorite with limestone of the Jumasha Formation and intercalated limestone, arenites and lutites of the Oyon/Chimu Formation.